 "Then do you also know why it so happens that I haven't had a single vision since you decided to take over my life?"
 Harry seethed.

 Scott just stared at him.
 "What are you suggesting?"

 Harry looked him right in the eye, searching Scott's face for even the smallest sign of falsehood.
 "Have you been blocking Riddle from my mind?"

 Scott's face contorted in scornful disbelief.
 "No, I haven't.
 I don't even know what that would look like, a thread like that would have been…" He froze.

 Watching the realisation come into Scott's eyes was all the confirmation Harry needed.
-"You cunt.
-You absolute, sodding cunt," he said, his voice shaking with rage.
+"You absolute sodding cunt," he said, his voice shaking with rage.
 "Have you ever been my friend at all?
 Why couldn't you just fucking stay gone!
-Or better yet, actually done your fucking job, because we would all rather have Dumbledore, anyway!"
+Or better yet, actually done your fucking job, because we'd all rather have Dumbledore, anyway!"

 "Go fuck yourself, I don't need this."

 "You don't even get it, do you?
 You think you're right, you always think you're right, you're NEVER wrong!
 We might have had the Horcruxes already, we could be done, but no — you had to go fucking with everything, always, thinking you know what you're doing when you know nothing at ALL.
 How much time did we waste because of you?
 How many people are DEAD now because I DIDN'T KNOW IT WAS HAPPENING?"

 "How many of us are alive now because you didn't run head-first into a trap?
 Or did you have another godfather to spare?"
 Scott said in a tone like ice.

 If Harry could have found the presence of mind, he'd have throttled the life out of Scott right then and there.
 He had to leave; he couldn't look at Scott for a second longer.
 He turned and staggered up the stairs, brushing through the stunned cluster of his friends that he hadn't even noticed gathering behind him.